‘Striking Off’ is the common term for removing a company from the official UK register of limited companies.

 - You haven’t traded, or sold company stock within 3 months

-- Company hasn’t changed its name in the last 3 months
+- The company hasn’t changed its name in the last 3 months

 - You don’t have debts or creditors threatening liquidation